Manhyia Palace: History

 Upon the return from exile of the Asantehene Nana Prempeh I from the Seychelles Islands, the building was offered to him for use as his residence.
 This was because prior to the Asantehene's exile, his old palace had been burnt down in the Yaa Asentewa War.
 The war was fought between the British and the Asantes because of the refusal of the Asantehene to offer the Golden stool to the then governor of the Gold Coast.
 Prempeh I only accepted the offer after he had paid for the cost of the building in full.
 Two kings lived in the palace, namely Otumfuo Prempeh I and Otumfuo Sir Osei Agyeman Prempeh II, KBE, the 13th and 14th kings of the Asante nation.

 The old palace was converted into a museum in 1995 after the new palace was built.
 Opoku Ware II was the first king to live in the new palace, which he occupied until his death in 1999.
-The current Asantehene Barima Kwaku Duah popularly called Otumfuor Osei Tutu II, currently resides in the new palace.

-Manhyia Palace Museum
+Museum

-The palace built by the British after the "War of the Golden Stool" (Akan Language "Sika" = Golden stool = "Dwa") was converted into a museum and official opened on 12 August 1995 by the then king, Otumfuo Opoku Ware II.
-Several artefacts are displayed in the museum.
-They include furniture used by the Kings, the bronze head of Nana Sir Osei Agyeman Prempeh II, and a sketch map of the Asanteman.
-There is also Asanteman's first television at the museum, as well as life-sized wax effigies of some of the kings and queens of Asanteman.
+The palace was converted into a museum and officially opened on 12 August 1995 by the then king Opoku Ware II.
+Several artifacts are displayed in the museum.
+They include furniture used by the kings, the bronze head of Osei Agyeman Prempeh II, and a sketch map of the Asanteman.
+There is also the Asanteman's first television at the museum, as well as life-sized wax effigies of some of the kings and queens of Asanteman.

 Architecture

-The architecture of the palace is akin to the Kingdom of Asante building plans of the early 1900s.
-The palace is a two-storey building.
-Both floors have open verandas, giving a view of the palace's environs.
+The architecture of the palace is akin to Asante's architecture of the early 1900s.
+The palace is a two-story building with both floors having open verandas, giving a view of the palace's environs.
 In 1995, an outbuilding was added to the original palace to serve as a gift shop.
-The palace has a large courtyard and it showcases statues of past great kings and queens of the Ashanti.
+The palace has a large courtyard and it showcases statues of past kings and queens of the Asante Kingdom.

+The facility has a blend of traditional Asante styles with modern architecture.
+It is equipped with an outdoor space, an entrance lobby, a commercial kitchen, a conference room, a wine bar, and a main hall which spans 1200 sqm.

+Otumfuo Osei Tutu II Jubilee Hall

+The Otumfuo Osei Tutu II Jubilee Hall is a multi-purpose convention centre situated in the Manhyia Palace, named after the current Asantehene, Otumfuo Nana Osei Tutu II.
+Commissioned on 15 April 2024, its purpose is to hold meetings, get-togethers, cultural performances, and other traditional functions.